The spread of Coronavirus is unprecedented in modern times and we understand this is an incredibly difficult time for families and businesses.

 Given the current circumstance, we are currently receiving a high volume of queries and will look to respond as soon as possible, however, there may be delays in replying to enquiries, therefore, please accept our apologies for this.

 Following the ruling from the Supreme Court on Friday 15th January 2021, we have received several enquiries concerning the impact that decision will have on Business Interruption claims under policies issued by SAGIC.

-In July 2020, as required by the FCA, SAGIC carried out a full legal review of all our policy wordings that include Non-Damage Business Interruption cover.
+As required by the FCA, SAGIC has carried out a full legal review of all our policy wordings that include Non-Damage Business Interruption cover..

 We have reviewed these wordings again considering the FCA test case on which the Supreme Court has now ruled and can confirm that our original advice has not changed.
 The cover provided by SAGIC policies is not affected by the test case outcomes.

 Following the recent developments in the Government’s response to the pandemic and with a ‘lock down’ now imposed in England we feel it is best to give you some more long-term guidance which is as flexible as possible given the ever-changing situation.